 Today we’re taking a deep dive into The Mamas and the Papas, seeing what led them together in the mid-sixties, and what they all did after the split.
 Now, let’s head on down to Creeque Alley…

-But behind the scenes things were messy.
-Michelle Phillips was a believer in free love, and her marriage to John didn’t halt her beliefs.
+But behind the scenes, things were messy.
+Michelle Phillips was a believer in free love, and her marriage to John didn’t halt that belief.
 She began an affair with the only other man in the group, Denny, and when John found out, he wrote the song, “I Saw Her Again” as punishment.
 Denny sang lead on the tune, but it was far from the end of Michelle’s promiscuous nature.
 More on that soon.

-After the Mamas and the Papas broke up, John began a solo jaunt, and although his work didn’t equal commercial success, his first solo album was given four stars by Rolling Stone, and is critically praised.
+After the Mamas and the Papas broke up, John began a solo jaunt, and although his work didn’t equal commercial success, his first album was given four stars by Rolling Stone,and critically praised.
 Doherty has stated that if The Mamas and the Papas had recorded that album, it’d probably have been their best.
-Then the ’70s were a drug-fueled haze that landed John in prison.
+From that point, the ’70s were a drug-fueled haze that landed John in prison.

 His years of drug and alcohol abuse led to a liver transplant in 1992 and John died in March of 2001 at the age of 65 from heart failure.
-After his death, his oldest daughter Mackenzie spoke out about some truly horrifying events.
-We talk more about them in our Child Stars of the 1970s video.
-Mackenzie revealed that she and her father had a drug-fueled incestual relationship that lasted nearly a decade, and ended only after she became pregnant and had an abortion, paid for by her father.
+After his death, his oldest daughter, Mackenzie, spoke out about some truly horrifying events (which are discussed further in our Child Stars of the 1970s video).
+Among other things, Mackenzie revealed that she and her father had a drug-fueled incestuous relationship that lasted nearly a decade, and ended only after she became pregnant and had an abortion, paid for by her father.
 Wow.

-While John’s third and second wives respectively, deny these allegations, Denny’s daughter, Jessica, alleges that her father knew the awful truth and was quote: “horrified at what John had done.”
+While John’s third and second wives, respectively, deny these allegations, Denny’s daughter, Jessica, alleges that her father knew the awful truth and was “horrified at what John had done.”